 Steelhead egg take occurs each spring and supports stocking in rivers all across Michigan and in parts of Ohio and Indiana.
 However, steelhead are not planted in the Little Manistee.
 In a remarkable testament to the powers of the “Mother” River, the majority of the steelhead returning to the weir each year are wild fish naturally produced from the gravel riffles and cold water of the Little Manistee River.

-In the fall, generally between 10,000 and 20,000 Chinook salmon are harvested at the Little Manistee River weir as part of the annual egg-take process.
+In the fall, over 1,000 Chinook salmon can be harvested at the Little Manistee River weir as part of the annual egg-take process.
 In recent years, anglers have reported great success during the summer run of wild Chinook and have also enjoyed fishing for wild Coho salmon in late fall.

 Migratory brown trout also run up the Little Manistee and offer additional angling opportunities along with various resident species.